API Reference

 • samplingBlockSizeBP (int | None) – Expected size (in bp) of contiguous blocks that are sampled when fitting AR1 parameters to estimate \((\lvert \mu_b \rvert, \sigma^2_b)\) pairs.
 Note, during sampling, each block’s size (unit: genomic intervals) is drawn from truncated \(\textsf{Geometric}(p=1/\textsf{samplingBlockSize})\) to reduce artifacts from fixed-size blocks.
 If None or ` < 1`, then this value is inferred using consenrich.core.getContextSize().

 • binQuantileCutoff (float | None) – When fitting the variance function, pairs \((\lvert \mu_b \rvert, \sigma^2_b)\) are binned by their (absolute) means.
 This parameter sets the quantile of variances within each bin to use when fitting the global mean-variance trend.
-Increasing this value toward 1.0 can raise the prior trend for measurement uncertainty and yield stiffer signal estimates overall.
+Increasing this value toward 1.0 can raise the prior trend for observation noise levels and therefore yield stiffer signal estimates overall.

 • EB_minLin (float | None) – Require that the fitted trend in consenrich.core.getMuncTrack() satisfy: \(\textsf{variance} \geq \textsf{minLin} \cdot |\textsf{mean}|\).
 See fitVarianceFunction().